Recommendations for VOD

 Building a large scale VOD platform based on Unified Origin presents several challenges:

-Most VOD services rely on a vast library of media content to offer their customers a wide variety of choices of assets to stream.
-Storing such a library in a secure, reliable and cost effective manner is challenging, and important.
+Most VOD services rely on a vast library of media content to offer their customers a wide variety of choices to stream.
+Storing such a library in a secure, reliable and cost effective manner is challenging.
 Among our customers, object-based cloud storage is a popular solution to solve this issue and we believe this to be a good choice for a number of reasons:

-Origin can work with different object-based cloud storage solutions such as AWS S3 and OpenStack Swift.
+Origin can work with different object-based cloud storage solutions such as AWS S3, Azure Blob and OpenStack Swift.

 Other storage methods can used as well, but at this point we have no concrete guidelines defined for them.
 In case you have any questions, please contact us.